the-turing-way/the-turing-way/book/website/communication/citable/citable-cite.md

 (cm-citable-cite)=
 # Citing your own Research Objects

-When citing your own research objects, it is important to consider the type of research object you are presenting.
+When citing your own research objects, it is important to consider the type of research object you are referring to.
 Here, we provide explanations for citing data, physical samples, and software.

 (cm-citable-cite-data)=
 ## Citing Data